Use of the signal-averaged electrocardiogram in ischemic heart disease

 Sudden cardiac arrest (SCA) leading to sudden cardiac death (SCD) is a common problem in developed countries that is predominantly due to ventricular tachycardia (VT) or ventricular fibrillation (VF).
 (See "Pathophysiology and etiology of sudden cardiac arrest".)

 The signal-averaged electrocardiogram (SAECG) is a noninvasive technique that enables detection of the substrate for reentrant arrhythmias such as VT [1-4].
-It has therefore been applied to the identification of individuals at risk for SCD, particularly in the context of coronary heart disease, healed myocardial infarction, or left ventricular dysfunction.
+It has therefore been applied to the identification of individuals at risk for SCD, most commonly in association with arrhythmogenic (right) ventricular cardiomyopathy (ARVC) , but also in the context of coronary heart disease, healed myocardial infarction, or left ventricular dysfunction.
 (See "Clinical applications of the signal-averaged electrocardiogram: Overview".)

-In patients with the substrate for VT, slowed conduction through myocardium — disrupted by inflammation, edema, fibrosis, or scar tissue — results in electrical potentials that extend beyond the activation time of normal surrounding myocardium but are too small for detection on the surface ECG.
+In patients with substrates for VT, slowed conduction through myocardium (disrupted by inflammation, edema, fibrosis, or scar tissue) results in electrical potentials that extend beyond the activation time of normal surrounding myocardium but are too small for detection on the surface ECG.
 The SAECG uses computerized averaging of ECG complexes, obtained during sinus rhythm, to facilitate the detection of these small microvolt level signals as ventricular late potentials (figure 1).
-It is possible that the signals identified by the SAECG, which are related to late potentials identified in patients with structural heart disease and used to guide VT ablation may also be identified by novel techniques [5,6].
+It is possible that the signals identified by the SAECG, which are related to late potentials identified in patients with structural heart disease and used to guide VT ablation, may also be identified by novel techniques [6,7].
 (See "Technical aspects of the signal-averaged electrocardiogram".)

 PATIENTS WITH PRIOR VENTRICULAR TACHYARRHYTHMIAS